thesixnetwork/caver-react/packages/network-connector/README.md

-# @web3-react/network-connector
+# caverjs-react-network-connector

-Please visit the [parent `web3-react` repository](https://github.com/NoahZinsmeister/web3-react) for documentation and details on this package.
+Please visit the [parent `caverjs-react` repository](https://github.com/thesixnetwork/caverjs-react) for documentation and details on this package.